Cluster actions

 Before starting the cluster expansion:

-2. For each created host, apply the Check connection and Install statuschecker actions.
+2. If the SSH hostprovider is used, for each created host apply the Check connection and Install statuschecker actions.
 Ensure that all actions are completed successfully and all hosts are available.

 3. Add new hosts to the ADB cluster.